“Nothing stops me…now”

 Tanya Sasala, a married mother of three, finally put herself first.

-After struggling all her life with her weight, the 38-year-old took control of her future by attending Weight Loss Solutions, a presentation by Bariatric Surgeon Craig Eyman, DO, at Parma Hospital, who showed her the options available for obese patients seeking dramatic weight loss.
+After struggling all her life with her weight, the 38-year-old took control of her future by attending Weight Loss Solutions, a presentation by Bariatric Surgeon Craig Eyman, DO, at UH Parma Medical Center, who showed her the options available for obese patients seeking dramatic weight loss.

 “My kids come first,” says the Brunswick woman, who waited until a few months before surgery to tell her family so they wouldn’t talk her out of it.
 “This is the first time in my life I came first.
 But it was in order for my children to benefit.”